John Denver: Political views and activism

-During the 1980s, Denver was critical of the Reagan administration and remained active in his campaign against hunger, for which Reagan awarded Denver the Presidential World Without Hunger Award in 1987.
+During the 1980s, Denver was critical of Ronald Reagan's administration and remained active in his campaign against hunger, for which Reagan awarded Denver the Presidential World Without Hunger Award in 1987.
 Denver's criticism of the conservative politics of the 1980s was expressed in his autobiographical folk-rock ballad "Let Us Begin (What Are We Making Weapons For?)".
-In an open letter to the media, he wrote that he opposed oil drilling in the Arctic National Wildlife Refuge.
-Denver had battled to expand the refuge in the 1980s, and he praised President Bill Clinton for his opposition to the proposed drilling.
-The letter, which he wrote in the midst of the 1996 United States presidential election, was one of the last he ever wrote.
+In an open letter to the media, Denver wrote that he opposed oil drilling in the Arctic National Wildlife Refuge.
+He had battled to expand the refuge in the 1980s, and he praised President Bill Clinton for his opposition to the proposed drilling.
+The letter, which Denver wrote in the midst of the 1996 United States presidential election, was one of the last he ever wrote.
+In 1992, Denver and fellow singers Liza Minnelli and John Oates performed a benefit to fight the passage of Colorado Amendment 2, an anti-gay ballot measure approved by voters that prevented Colorado municipalities from enacting anti-discrimination protections.
 Denver was also on the National Space Society's board of governors for many years.